CodeReclaimers/neat-python/docs/_build/html/_sources/module_summaries.rst.txt

       Takes a randomly-selected existing connection, turns its :term:`enabled` attribute to ``False``, and makes two new (enabled) connections with a new :term:`node` between them, which join the now-disabled connection's nodes.
 The connection weights are chosen so as to potentially have roughly the same behavior as the original connection, although this will depend on the :term:`activation function`, :term:`bias`, and
       :term:`response` multiplier of the new node.
+If there are no connections available, may call :py:meth:`mutate_add_connection` instead, depending on the result from :py:meth:`check_structural_mutation_surer <genome.DefaultGenomeConfig.check_structural_mutation_surer>`.

       :param object config: Genome configuration object.

+      .. versionchanged:: 0.91-config_work
+        Potential addition of connection instead added.

     .. index:: ! connection